yaqwsx/bcthesis/symdivine.md

 variables.
 Since the arrays are strongly typed (`bitcast` instruction is not supported by \symdivine), pointer arithmetic for arrays can be implemented by offset manipulation.
 Similarly structures are implemented as several independent variables.
-Since there are no requirements for offset numbering, memory layout layer, implemented by a data store, allows the interpreter to map variables from currently executed function to correct offset.
-To see example of a memory layout layer, follow
+Since there are no requirements for the offset numbering, memory layout layer, implemented by a data store, allows the interpreter to map variables from currently executed function to correct offset.
+To see example of a memory layout layer, follow \autoref{sec:symdivine:smtstore}.
-\autoref{sec:symdivine:smtstore}.

 Since the set of possible data valuations in a multi-state can be expressed in many ways, the interpreter relies on the interface provided by the data store.